eduvpn/documentation/SERVER_DISCOVERY.md

 "Secure Internet" servers they have access to based on their "Home Organization".
-The "Organization List" contains a mapping between organization and "Secure Internet" server through the `secure_internet_home` key that points to a `base_uri` of a server entry in the "Server List" of the key `server_type` with value `secure_internet`:
+The "Organization List" contains a mapping between organization and "Secure Internet" server through the `secure_internet_home` key that points to a `base_url` of a server entry in the "Server List" of the key `server_type` with value `secure_internet`:

     {